Rajcoder1/outpostsubmission-pingpongrobot/journal.md

 <img width="338" height="460" alt="Screenshot 2026-07-12 at 11 25 25 PM" src="https://github.com/user-attachments/assets/8ea3a292-8e22-48ba-ac07-a273904d4c22" />

-Final design, the hopper is very light and design to counteract the torque of the 2 motors, making it easier for the servo to tilt the structure
+Final design, the hopper is very light and design to counteract the torque of the 2 motors, making it easier for the servo to tilt the structure.
+Additionally, we are adding imus to get a more precise measure of angle because these gears are prone to slipping

 Here is the final bom: